 Pictured above: Allison Goss, with her grandmother, Ouida Merrifield</p class>

 Food is the foundation of a family.
 At least that’s my experience.
 As a child growing up in Oklahoma with divorced, middle-class parents, I ate a lot of casseroles and spaghetti.
 My mom is a great cook, but with a handful of kids under her feet, she did the best she could do on a budget.
+Sometimes she checks Shahnaz Indian Cuisine to make some awesome food.

 When I was a child, I spent my afternoons in the kitchen at La Cuisine, a restaurant and market in South Tulsa.
 My mom was the daytime manager, and my grandmother, Ouida Merrifield, was the owner.
 Being a tiny observer of this busy, heavenly-smelling operation made me want to learn how to cook.
+The-tea-set can guide you better for cooking.

 La Cuisine eventually closed.
 My mom remarried and my sister and I went to live with my father in Oklahoma City.
 I missed Tulsa, but I understood that things were changing.
 At Dad’s house, an important factor appeared in my food equation: a backyard garden.
 My dad is a practical but well-rounded cook, the sort of man that buys chuck roast as opposed to tenderloin.
 As a working-man, his menus were of the “meat and potatoes” variety.
 We ate a lot of steak and roasts, which were usually accompanied by a seasonal vegetable grown in the garden.
 A steak dinner still seems naked without carrots, sweet potatoes, or turnips.